doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 *   **Dynamic Monthly Dashboard:**
     *   A dropdown allows users to view data for any month with recorded transactions.
 A "Compare with Budget" dropdown is located next to the month selector.
     *   Displays total spending for the selected month and compares it to the previous month.
-    *   A "Spending by Category" bar chart visualizes where money was spent.
-    *   If a budget is selected for comparison, the chart becomes a stacked bar chart showing money spent within budget, overspending, and budget remaining.
+    *   The primary analysis card features a **"Spending by Category"** bar chart (which becomes a stacked **"Spending vs. Budget"** chart when a budget is selected) and can be toggled to show a new **"Spending by Type"** matrix for more granular analysis.
 *   **Transaction List:**
     *   Transactions are grouped by month, then by parent category and sub-category.
     *   Supports searching, bulk selection, and re-categorization.
 When a search is active, a 'Select All Results' button appears, allowing the user to perform bulk actions on all matching transactions.